Oelgendy115/BME688-Project/README.md

 - If you need to update dependencies later, simply re-run the installer.
 - The installer sets the working directory to the project root automatically, so the relative paths will work correctly on both Windows and macOS.

+## 6. Disclaimer

+This project was developed as part of a student initiative and may contain limitations, incomplete features, or unintentional errors.
+While every effort has been made to ensure functionality and clarity, users are encouraged to review the code and adapt it to their specific needs where necessary.
+Feedback and suggestions are always welcome!

 Enjoy using the BME688 Project!